Caribou Classic Detailed Information

 Being able to enjoy this ride will largely depend on your level of fitness.
 High altitude makes even moderate climbs feel difficult.
 Several sections of trail are demanding even for seasoned riders.
 Make sure you come to this trip in strong physical condition.
 You should do your best to have a number of long ‘practice' rides under your belt prior to the the Caribou Classic.
 Anything you can do to acclimate your body to the elevation and terrain prior to this weekend will make it that much more enjoyable and keep the pain level at a minimum.

-We gratefully acknowledge our sponsors: Oskar Blues, The Caribou Ranch, Whole Food Market, Rocky Mounts, Orange Theory, Fitness, Shaving Peggy, Hoog, Kelty, Eldorado Springs Water, and Reeb for their amazing support, year after year.
+We gratefully acknowledge our sponsors: Oskar Blues, The Caribou Ranch, Whole Foods, Sports Garage, Redstone Cyclery, The Fix, Universtiy Bicycles, Rocky Mounts, Real Athlete Diet (RAD), Liberty Home Loans, Skratch Labs, Eldorado Springs Water, Countor Logic, Swan Ink and Reeb for their amazing support, year after year.